West Hartford, Connecticut

 - Metro: Hartford

 West Hartford is the ancestral homelands of the Sicaog, a Native American people who were part of the Algonquian confederation.
 The first European settlers in West Hartford were of English descent who settled in 1679 and brought enslaved people with them.
 In 1783, Connecticut’s Gradual Emancipation Act lessened the number of enslaved people in the state, but slavery was not officially outlawed until 1848.
-Census records indicate that West Hartford had a small African American population (less than 2% of the population) in the late 19th and early 20th centuries.
+Census records indicate that West Hartford had a small Black American population (less than 2% of the population) in the late 19th and early 20th centuries.
 An influx of immigrants to Hartford at the turn of the 20th century led to a population boom in West Hartford, as residents moved from the city to the growing suburb.
 Through the early to mid-20th century, the population was 98% White.
 Today, the White population continues to be the most prevalent accounting for 73% of the population.

 - Owner-Occupied Housing Units: 71%